 - Difficulty having a bowel movement

-Surgical treatment of vaginal support loss is available at Alabama Urogyn.
-Dr. Brown and his team offer procedures like:
+Surgical treatment of vaginal support loss is available at Alabama UROGYN.
+Dr. Brown and his team offer treatment options like:

 - Cystocele Repair: Cystocele repair surgery involves reattaching herniated tissue that develops when your bladder bulges into your vagina.